Health and Wellness Programs

 National Night Out is an annual community event to promote police-community partnerships and neighborhood camaraderie to create a safer neighborhood.
 For information on this year's event, keep checking the News & Events webpage.

 We care about our residents and and participants and we care about our community.
 That’s why we serve.
 FCHA has adopted a 2-mile stretch of road locally, and we take pride in cleaning up our highway twice per year with our resident/participant volunteers.
 This occurs in the spring and in the fall.
 In addition to our adopted highway, the FCHA team and its residents also clean up its developments and plant flowers.
-If you're interested in volunteering, please drop by the main office for more information.
+If you're interested in volunteering, please call the main office for more information.